-Some people seem to think they can avoid the maintenance fee, but this won't stop a timeshare company from ensuring you can't book a stay before you pay your maintenance fee.
+Some owners think they can avoid the maintenance fee, but the timeshare company will ensure you can't book your stay before paying up each year.
 Another issue that could surface is your financial capability in the future.
-If your timeshare company does report to a credit bureau, not paying your maintenance fees could make a hit on your credit.
-It should be noted however, that in some cases, a timeshare exit company could advise you to halt payments.
-It's important to remember that something like that is your decision and responsibility.
+If your timeshare ownership is reported to a credit bureau, not paying your maintenance fees could negatively affect your credit score.
+It's important to remember that something like halting payments is solely your decision and responsibility.

-The sooner owners figure out their timeshare maintenance fee situation and relevant terms, the better.
-It could hurt you for a long time in many different ways, including but not limited to affecting your credit score.
-Annual maintenance fees are just one of the reasons that purchasing a timeshare can be a bad financial decision, but they're also one of the more important characteristics to think about when it comes to deciding whether or not to purchase a timeshare.
+The sooner owners can figure out their maintenance fee terms, the better off they'll be.
+It could hurt you for a long time in many different ways, including but not limited to affecting your credit.
+Annual maintenance fees are just one of the reasons that purchasing a timeshare can be a wrong financial decision.
+Still, they're also one of the more essential characteristics to consider when deciding whether a timeshare is worth the initial investment.

-Timeshare companies love to tell you about all of their wildly dishonest benefits.
-One of their favorites is that if you sign up at their timeshare resort, you can travel anywhere you want, anytime you want.
-The problem is, in most timeshare ownership cases, your timeshare is on a fixed week system.
-This means that you have one week out of the entire year where you can use your timeshare.
-Thus, the "anytime you want" phrase comes into play.
 While it might be true, if you're the type that likes to plan a vacation in the spur of the moment, you might be out of luck.
-Many timeshare come with what is known as blackout periods.
-It is usually not possible to secure a spot at your resort during these dates, and if you are able to d oso, you're going to have to settle for paying a lot more money.
-It stands to reason that if you own your timeshare, you should be able to visit it whenever you would like.
+Many timeshare properties come with what are known as blackout periods.
+It is usually not possible to secure a spot at your resort during these dates, and if you can do so, you're going to have to settle for paying a lot more money.
+It stands to reason that if you own the property, you should be able to visit it whenever you would like.

-What most travelers aren't aware of is that timeshare companies will use availability as a common benefit during sales presentations.
+Resorts tend to frame themselves as having "wide availability" during the timeshare presentation but often fail to deliver.
 Picture this: You're on vacation at a resort.
-You like everything about it, you just feel like the price is kind of high.
-All of a sudden a salesperson approaches and says, "What if I told you, you could visit this same resort any time of the year for a lower price than what you're paying right now?"
-This is how so many timeshare owners get tricked into vacation ownership.
-Timeshare resorts don't care what they tell you, they just want you to sign on the dotted line.
+You like everything about it, other than the high purchase price.
+Suddenly, a salesperson approaches and says, "What if I told you, you could visit this same resort any time of the year for a lower price than what you're paying right now?"
+That is how so many timeshare buyers get tricked into vacation ownership.
+Timeshare resorts don't care what they tell you, as long as it gets you to sign on the dotted line.

 Like any recurring payment plan, a timeshare can hurt you in the long run.
-If you don't buy your timeshare outright – almost no one does – you're going to have to take out a timeshare mortgage loan.
-On top of this monthly payment, you will have the previously talked about maintenance fees, as well as any other additional fees (i.e. assessment fees, origination fees, etc.) This is where timeshare owners start to feel the financial hardship set in.
+If you don't buy it outright – almost no one does – you will have to take out a timeshare mortgage loan.
+On top of this monthly payment, you will have the previously discussed maintenance fees and any other additional fees (i.e., assessment fees, origination fees, etc.) With all these extra costs, timeshare owners may feel the financial hardship set in.
 It doesn't take long for them to realize they don't have room in their budget to account for a timeshare every month.
-So what happens when you can't make a payment on a timeshare?
-Well, your credit takes a hit and in some cases you could face foreclosure.
+So what happens when you can't make a payment on time?
+There will be several collection attempts made, your credit may take a hit, and you could face foreclosure in some cases.

-Foreclosure on a timeshare is variable based on how lenient the timeshare company is about your payments.
-There are very rare occurrences of homeowner associations stepping in to help timeshare owners who are having difficulty paying their timeshare fees.
+Foreclosure on a timeshare is variable based on how lenient the property company is about your payments.
+There are few occurrences of homeowner associations stepping in to help a current owner who is having difficulty paying their timeshare fees.

-Knowing the ins and outs of your timeshare agreement upfront will help you to determine if you can take on the financial responsibilities of owning a timeshare.
-There are many hidden fees within timeshare agreements that are often overlooked and become troublesome down the road.
+Knowing the ins and outs of your timeshare agreement upfront will help you determine if you can take on the financial responsibilities of owning a timeshare.
+There are many hidden fees within these agreements that are often overlooked and become troublesome down the road.
 Be sure to do your research before entering into a timeshare agreement.
-If you have already signed and are facing the financial hardships of owning a timeshare, there is a way out.
+However, if you've already made a timeshare purchase and face financial hardships, there's still a way out.

-Before your next vacation to any resort, be sure to prepare yourself for the possibility that you might be approached about buying a timeshare.
-Sometimes these sales teams will use different phrases like "vacation ownership" or "vacation club", in order to lure you in.
-However, if you know the warning signs you'll be just fine.
+Before your next vacation to any resort real estate, be sure to prepare yourself for the possibility that timeshare salespeople may approach you.
+Don't be fooled by the luxurious accommodations or minimal upfront cost.
+Sometimes, timeshare sales teams will use phrases like "vacation ownership" or "vacation club" to lure you in.
+However, you'll be just fine if you know the warning signs.

-No matter the so-called benefits, buying a timeshare is almost never worth the financial risk.
-Taking vacations independently with your own money is always a better option.
+No matter the so-called benefits, buying a timeshare is seldom worth the financial risk.
+Taking vacations independently at a standard hotel or vacation rental with your own money is always a better option.